 - hybrid, combining a few of the above

-Hybrid lubes, like Babeland silk ($10-24), are often a combination of both water and silicone, and have elements of both.
+Hybrid lubes, like Babeland's BabeLube Silk ($10-24), are often a combination of both water and silicone, and have elements of both.
 There are many different formulations to perfectly suit your needs.

 Known as the “versatile” lube, water-based lubes can be used in practically any activity you can think up, even ones involving silicone toys.
 Blau adds that water-based lubes are also safe to use with condoms — both latex and non-latex.
 And according to Blau, they may decrease the risk of condom breakage.

-For vaginal sex, there’s Blossom Organics Natural Moisturizing Personal Lubricant ($11.99), which balances the pH of the vagina while reducing friction.
+For vaginal sex, there’s Blossom Organics Natural Moisturizing Personal Lubricant ($10 and up), which balances the pH of the vagina while reducing friction.
 This type of lube is most popular for three reasons: it won’t stain your sheets, it’s easy on the skin, and it washes off easily in water.

 But if you’ve got really sensitive skin…